victortizs/victortizs/README.md

 I'm a centennial currently living in Argentina, studying at UBA and dealing with everyday life and young adult issues too **XD**.

 I’m interested in data, of all kind to be honest.
-I'm also trying to learn how to extract valuable insights from daily data, usual events and common queries 👀
+I'm also trying to learn how to extract valuable insights from daily data, random events and common queries 👀

 How?
 Using free available content from places like Microsoft or Youtube (to name some) to get my cheese, and I'll be using Git for sure 🌱